Chinese defy Hong Kong's protest gloom in hunt for bargain stocks

 Mainland investors are playing an increasingly significant part in the Hong Kong stock market, owning stakes of 20% or more in several dozen firms.

-Analysts believe in the long-run there is still abundant room for their exposure to Hong Kong stocks to keep rising, as their overall holdings are far from dominant and as the listings of tech giants, such as Alibaba (BABA.N)(9988.HK), boost the offshore market’s attractiveness.
+Analysts believe in the long-run there is still abundant room for their exposure to Hong Kong stocks to keep rising, as their overall holdings are far from dominant and as the listings of tech giants, such as Alibaba, boost the offshore market’s attractiveness.

 Editing by Sam Holmes